ezEngine/docs/docs/getting-started/faq.md

 Future work for the TypeScript binding is [gathered here](https://github.com/ezEngine/ezEngine/projects/2).
 If you have some experience working with the TypeScript compiler tools, we could use your help.

-## Game UI

-We are currently working on an integration for RmlUI (formerly known as libRocket).
-[See this](https://github.com/ezEngine/ezEngine/projects/9) for details.

 ## Rendering

 We don't have occlusion culling at the moment (through a CPU rasterizer), though would like to add that at some point.